PhoenixTales/phoenix-docs/appendix/behind-the-scenes/ascii.md

 **Created:**: 2021-10-01

-**Flosha:** After the creation of the latest design of this website, in which I decided to discard all images in favour of pure text and ASCII art, I told Avallach that I want to colourise the Phoenix.
-While the design of our team website [phoenixtales.de](https://phoenixtales.de) as well as of [gothicarchive.org](https://gothicarchive.org) and [phoenixthegame.com](https://phoenixthegame.com) was developed by me on my own, there are a few technical things that I couldn't manage to do myself.
+**Flosha:** After the creation of the latest design of our [team website](https://phoenixtales.de), in which I decided to discard all images in favour of pure text and ASCII art, I told Avallach that I want to colourise the Phoenix.
+While the design of [gothicarchive.org](https://gothicarchive.org), [phoenixthegame.com](https://phoenixthegame.com) and our [documentation](/) was developed by me on my own, there are a few technical things that I couldn't manage to do myself.
 The colouration of the ASCII art is one of them, and I thought that the solution is interesting enough to tell you about.

 I generated the Phoenix ASCII with an online tool, since I couldn't see me doing that by hand.
 This uncolourised version was looking like this: